ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 ![The ranch](/assets/images/24hhh/20170922_080443_HDR.jpg)

 The ranch was beautiful.
-You turn onto a gravely road and descend into a horseshoe-shaped canyon with rock cliffs on all sides of you, and a massive ranch with horses and goats running around in the middle of this sprawling green valley.
+After turning onto a gravel road, you descend into a horseshoe-shaped canyon with rock cliffs on all sides of you, and a massive ranch with horses and goats running around in the middle of this sprawling green valley.

 The first morning on the ranch, we run into a guy Levi Harrell, who champions [Of All Nations Photography](https://www.facebook.com/OfAllNations/), and he offered to show us around the ranch.

 ![Levi showing us The Greatest Show on Earth](/assets/images/24hhh/20170920_122820.jpg) _Levi showing us The Greatest Show on Earth_

 Meeting Levi was another stroke of luck, because he happened to be a local climber, an adventure guide, a photographer, and overall really cool dude.
-He showed us all around the ranch and the spots we would be able to climb, and later on in the week he even took us down to a nearby river to do some free solo climbing above a river!
+He showed us all around the ranch and the spots we would be able to climb, and later on in the week he even took us down to a nearby river for some deep-water soloing.

 ![Kyle's Landing](/assets/images/24hhh/20170920_172333.jpg)
 ![Kyle's Landing](/assets/images/24hhh/20170920_174143_HDR.jpg)